filipizydorczyk/windows-preparator/README.md

+This repository contains list of scripts that will setup and install all necessery scripts for me on fresh windows install.

 # Usage

 Open powershell in pace where you cloned this repository.
 Before you will run any script make sure that execution plociy is correct by typing